Mekhlabhishek/Test1/book/chapter-1.md

 ```

-Verify that you installed the selenium correctly by executing following command.
+Verify that you installed the selenium correctly by executing the following command.

 ```
 selenium-standalone start --version=3.4.0
 ```

 This will start the selenium server on port `4444`.
-Open your brwoser and Try visit [http://localhost:4444](http://localhost:4444)
+Open your browser and Try to visit [http://localhost:4444](http://localhost:4444)
-and you will see selenium webpage.
+and you will see the selenium webpage.

 Hola!
 That's it.
 Now you are now ready to write your first program.